skip to main content

 We may earn money when you click our links.

-Our TV experts rounded up the best TV Halloween episodes, including The Simpsons, The Office, and more.
+Our TV experts rounded up the best TV Halloween episodes, including The Simpsons, The Office, Freaks and Geeks, Charlie Brown, and more.

 TV Halloween episodes and specials herald the arrival of America’s three-headed holiday season, where we get super happy, super spendy, and super hungry before a long, dark winter.

-To help jump-start the season, we’re recommending five of the best Halloween episodes of TV shows like The Simpsons, South Park, Trailer Park Boys, The Office, and Freaks and Geeks.
-We even tossed in a couple of classic Halloween TV specials—and a few words from Freaks and Geeks’ Mr. Rosso, Dave “Gruber” Allen.
+To help jump-start the season, we’re recommending the best Halloween TV episodes of shows like The Simpsons, South Park, Trailer Park Boys, The Office, and Freaks and Geeks.
+We even tossed in some classic Halloween TV specials—and a few words from Freaks and Geeks’ Mr. Rosso, Dave “Gruber” Allen.

 Enter your zip code below to see fast and reliable internet providers in your area.